Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 6 April 2026 22.57.23 UTC
+- WIB: Selasa, 7 April 2026 00.00.49 UTC
-- WITA: Senin, 6 April 2026 23.57.23 UTC
+- WITA: Selasa, 7 April 2026 01.00.49 UTC
-- WIT: Selasa, 7 April 2026 00.57.23 UTC
+- WIT: Selasa, 7 April 2026 02.00.49 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: nature
+Kategori: inspirational